 Alberta & Jim Shull, aka Nana & Pop

-My mother suffered from Dementia a slow onset likely over past 10 years of her life.
-I have pictured my Father also because he was her main caregiver.
+My mother suffered from dementia, a slow onset likely over the past 10 years of her life.
+I have pictured my father also because he was her main caregiver.
 They were high school sweethearts married in 1944.
-They passed away just 11 days apart just 1 month short of their 71st Anniversary.
+They passed away just 11 days apart just 1 month short of their 71st anniversary.

-My mother was very artistic she sewed most our clothes, made numerous art projects, learned how to make porcelain dolls after the age of 50.
-My Dad was a working man first as a logger then mechanic there was nothing he could not fix.
-They raised a family of 5 children, my mother was the true caregiver loved children, reveled in each of her grand children and great grand children.
+My mother was very artistic she sewed most our clothes, made numerous art projects, and learned how to make porcelain dolls after the age of 50.
+My Dad was a working man, first as a logger then mechanic.
+There was nothing he could not fix.
+They raised a family of 5 children.
+My mother was the true caregiver who loved children, and reveled in each of her grand children and great grand children.
 She taught us all the love of nature especially flowers & animals.
-Their last 3 years were spent in an Assisted Living, Mom had a small Ischemic Stroke that really accentuated her Dementia.
-This also had a big effect on my Dad.
-I can relate to the saying the it is catching in the sense that when one person has Dementia it greatly effects the partner.
-We miss them terribly every day, this will be the second year that our family will take part in the Walk.
+Their last 3 years were spent in assisted living, Mom had a small Ischemic Stroke that really accentuated her dementia.
+This also had a big affect on my Dad.
+I can relate to the saying the it is catching in the sense that when one person has dementia it greatly affects the partner.
+We miss them terribly every day.
+This will be the second year that our family will take part in the Walk.
 It is imperative that research continues to find a cure for this destructive disease.